Have you heard the call to plan a women’s retreat?

 10. Pick Your Icebreakers and Activities.

-Grab this free checklist to plan your women’s spiritual retreat.
+Grab this free starter guide to plan your women’s spiritual retreat.

-It includes bonus information to ensure you don’t miss a thing in your initial planning stages.
+It includes a planning checklist, timeline, plus bonus information to ensure you don’t miss a thing in your initial planning stages.

-Fill out the form above to receive a free printable checklist to help in your initial planning stages.
+Fill out the form above to receive your free retreat planning starter guide to help in your initial planning stages.
 3-hole-punch it and stick it in a notebook.

 You’ll want to keep track of everything along the way.
 It’ll help the first time so you’ll know what’s been done and what’s left to do, and it’ll help you plan for the next time (because you definitely will want to plan another…they’re addicting) because you won’t have to learn the process all over again.
 You’ll be a pro!